-Here are our picks for all the things to do indoor and outdoor in the wet season:
+Here are our picks for all the things to do indoors and outdoors in the wet season:

-- The Jim Jim Falls and Twin Falls of Kakadu National Park are breathtaking spectacles to behold.
+The Jim Jim Falls and Twin Falls of Kakadu National Park are breathtaking spectacles.
 You can view this beautiful sight by taking a chopper ride over the national park.
-This will not only keep you comfortably dry but also guarantee you the most scenic view possible.
+This will keep you comfortably dry and guarantee the most scenic view possible.

-The dry season from April to September is unarguably the best time of the year to visit Darwin because it’s when the dry weather allows you to do more exciting things to see and better explore the national parks.
+The dry season from April to September is the best time to visit Darwin because the dry weather allows you to do more exciting things to see and better explore the national parks.

-This is something that you should not miss if you are visiting Darwin in August.
+You should not miss this if you are visiting Darwin in August.
 Held amidst stunning scenery, it showcases unique films worldwide to Darwin’s locals and tourists.
 I was there in 2015 and loved it.
-I could only see a few music performances as I got sick, unfortunately.
+Unfortunately, I could only see a few music performances as I got sick.

-This the better place to pick on a scorching summer day.
-It is far away from the hustle and bustle of Darwin surrounds and gives you many opportunities to explore.
+This is the better place to pick on a scorching summer day.
+It is far away from the hustle and bustle of Darwin’s surroundings and gives you many opportunities to explore.
 You can spend your day swimming, bushwalking, exploring waterfalls, and taking pictures of the incredible wildlife.

 These are some of the best beaches in Darwin that you can visit on your trip.
 Take your pick from some of these natural places: